PyiTheinKyaw/Theoretical-Computer-Science/c1_Cryptography/02_Understand_the_cryptography/c2_Stream_Cipher/01_Stream_Cipher.md

 1) Stream Cipher
 2) Block Cipher

+***Defination in this chapter:***

+***Unconditional Security:***
+A cryptosystem is unconditionally or information-theoretically secure if it cannot be broken even with infinite computational resources.

+***Computational Security***
+A cryptosystem is computationally secure if the best known algorithm for breaking it requires at least $t$ operations.

+#
 ### Stream Ciphers
 Stream ciphers ***encrypt bits individually***.
 This is achieved by **adding a bit from a key stream to a plaintext bit.**  There are
 - **synchronous stream ciphers** where the key stream *depends only on the key*, and